k173-x/codeit/README.md

 With your effort, we can raise the numbers! ;)

 ## License
-This project uses [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html) to maintain integrity
+This project uses [MIT License](https://opensource.org/licenses/MIT) to maintain integrity